Azure/azure-sdk-for-java/CONTRIBUTING.md

 `com.azure:azure-identity;1.0.0-beta.4;1.0.0-beta.5`

 Note: In the case of a new artifact both versions will be the same.
-In the case of a released artifact, the dependecny version should be the latest released version.
+In the case of a released artifact, the dependency version should be the latest released version.

 ### Supported GroupIds and publishing